corpusculejs/corpuscule/packages/element/README.md

 #### `@property(guard: (value: unknown) => boolean): PropertyDecorator`
 Property decorator converts class property to an element property.
 * `guard`.
-Function that checks received value to be proper type.
+A function that checks received value to be proper type.
 Guards are inspired by [React PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html) and should be used in a similar way.